btcpayserver/btcpayserver-docker/docs/joinmarket.md

 Tooling to setup your joinmarket yield generator

-    exec: Run the specified joinmarket script
     wallet-tool: Run wallet-tools.py on the wallet
     wallet-tool-generate: Generate a new wallet
     set-wallet: Set the wallet that the yield generator need to use
-    logs: See logs of the yield generator (add -f to follow the logs)
     bash: Open an interactive bash session in the joinmarket container
     receive-payjoin: Receive a payjoin payment (this will stop the yield generator until the payment is received)
     sendpayment: Send a payjoin through coinjoin (password needed, this will stop the yield generator until the payment is received)
-    start: Start the yield generator (started by default)
-    stop: Stop the yield generator

 Example:
     * jm.sh wallet-tool-generate